-Geoff Hobin is the Transit Authority of River City’s Capital Projects Administrator.
+Geoff Hobin, here, wearing a climate-data tie, is the Transit Authority of River City’s Capital Projects Administrator.
 While administering TARC's federal and state grants, and managing its capital improvement program, he seizes opportunities to make TARC—and the community it serves—more economically and environmentally sustainable.
 He managed the development of TARC’s sustainability program, installation of bike racks on all buses, construction of a LEED Gold-certified maintenance and training facility, introduction of battery-electric buses and many building energy efficiency projects.
 While working to reduce TARC’s fleet emissions, he reduces his own by commuting to work by bicycle.

 Cathy Smock has been advocating for environmental sanity ever since she worked on the successful campaign to stop the Marble Hill nuclear power plant, 25 miles from Louisville.
 A nurse by training, she has lived her life in service to children.
 She raised three children, and taught knitting and crocheting to countless others in the past 25 years at the local schools.
 Taking inspiration from Cat Stevens – "Tell me, where will the children play?" – Cathy sees service to others as good, but service to the planet as imperative.